Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

 In the preceding code, first, the instance folder is loaded from the given path, and then, the configuration file is loaded from the file named config.cfg in the given instance folder.
-Here, silent=True is optional and used to suppress the error in case config.cfg is not found in the instance folder.
+Here, silent=True is optional and is used to suppress the error if config.cfg is not found in the instance folder.
 If silent=True is not given and the file is not found, then the application will fail, giving the following error:

-IOError: [Errno 2] Unable to load configuration file (No such file or directory): '/absolute/path/to/config/file'
+IOError: [Errno 2] Unable to load configuration file (No such file

 Composition of views and models